bmlt-enabled/yap/docs/docs/helpline/checking-call-routing.md

+# Checking the call routing
 ---
-title: Checking the call routing
-sidebar_position: 1
----

----

-There is a very simple way to check where a could would be routed to.
+There is a very simple way to check where a call would be routed to.

 ```shell
 curl https://example.com/yap/helpline-search.php?Digits=Turkey,NC